11ty/eleventy-base-webc/README.md

 2. Install the dependencies by running `npm install`
 3. Run it with `npm start` (see the other commands in `package.json` or on the [CLI docs](https://www.11ty.dev/docs/usage/))
 4. Navigate to `http://localhost:8080` in your web browser.
+5. Edit `content/index.webc` to change content on the home page.

 ## Demo